Law enforcement in the United States: Styles of policing

 Wilson's study applies to police behavior for the entire department over time.
 At any given time, police officers may be acting in a watchman, service, or legalistic function by the nature of what they are doing at the time, their temperament, or their mood at the time.
 Individual officers may also be inclined to one style or another, regardless of the supervisor or citizen demands.

-Community-oriented policing is a shift in policing practices in the U.S. that moved away from standardization and towards a more preventative model where police actively partner with the community it serves.
+Community policing is a shift in policing practices in the U.S. that moved away from standardization and towards a more preventive model where police actively partner with the community it serves.

 History

 Early colonial policing

 Policing in what would become the United States of America arose from the law enforcement systems in European countries, particularly the ancient English common law system.
 This relied heavily on citizen volunteers, as well as watch groups, constables, sheriffs, and a conscription system known as posse comitatus similar to the militia system.

 An early night watch formed in Boston in 1631, and in 1634 the first U.S. constable on record was Joshua Pratt, in the Plymouth Colony.
 Constables were tasked with surveying land, serving warrants, and enforcing punishments.

 A rattlewatch was formed in New Amsterdam, later to become New York City, in 1651.
 The New York rattlewatch "strolled the streets to discourage crime and search for lawbreakers" and also served as town criers.
 In 1658, they began drawing pay, making them the first municipally funded police organization.
 When the English captured New Amsterdam in 1664, they installed a constable whose duties included keeping the peace, suppressing excessive drinking, gambling, prostitution, and preventing disturbances during church services.

 A night watch was formed in Philadelphia in 1700.

-In the Southern colonies, formal slave patrols were created as early as 1704 in the Carolinas in order to prevent slave rebellions and enslaved people from escaping.
+In the Southern Colonies, formal slave patrols were created as early as 1704 in the Carolinas to prevent slave rebellions and enslaved people from escaping.
 By 1785 the Charleston Guard and Watch had "a distinct chain of command, uniforms, sole responsibility for policing, salary, authorized use of force, and a focus on preventing 'crime'."